Learning Objects Repository: a discovery platform for RMIT's signature pedagogy

 Imagined digital learning object workflow in and out of the Learning Library by producer, consumer and manager user types.
 This diagram represents a continuous and cyclical model of the flow of DLOs - showing many functions, aggregations and cycles of use and reuse, flow in and out of the repository and learning environments, review and end of life cycle.
 Details of these activities are outlined in the report.
 Imagined digital learning object workflow in and out of the Learning Library by producer, consumer and manager user types.
 This diagram represents a continuous and cyclical model of the flow of DLOs - showing many functions, aggregations and cycles of use and reuse, flow in and out of the repository and learning environments, review and end of life cycle.
 Details of these activities are outlined in the report.

-In 2024, the Library Digital Learning Team will begin work on recommendations from the 2023 report including:
+In 2025, the Library Digital Learning Team is working on the following:

-• Further technology solution investigation, evaluation and scope for the requirements for a 2025 pilot and MVP (Minimal Viable Product)
+• Implementing workflows, processes and a technology solution as a pilot and MVP (Minimal Viable Product)

 • Continued relationship building with colleges and portfolios within RMIT